TheMatjaz/matjaz.it/content/post/2015-12-02-simplesecurity-tips-for-non-techies.md

 - Do not trust anybody unknown on the phone.
 Anybody can say he/she is the employee of your bank and needs your password/pin.
 - Never answer _"yes"_ during spam phone calls.
 They record it, edit the audio track and make it figure like you accepted.
-If you have to, say _"ok"_, since it should have no legal value (but IANAL).
+If you have to, say _"OK"_, since it should have no legal value (but IANAL).